TobitSoftware/chayns-components/src/react-chayns-formatted_input/README.md

 | formatter    | Instance of a formatter (could also be a custom formatter, that extends the Formatter-class) | Formatter      | *required*    |

 ## Formatter
-ChaynsComponents comes with some default formatters that could be use and that respects the style that should be used for inputs:
+ChaynsComponents comes with some default formatters that could be used and that respects the style that should be used for inputs.
+ChaynsComponents exports instances of any default formatter, which should be used inside most projects:
-- IntegerFormatter
+- IntegerFormatter (instance: FORMAT_INTEGER)
-- DecimalFormatter
+- DecimalFormatter (instance: FORMAT_DECIMAL)
-- PriceFormatter
+- PriceFormatter (instance: FORMAT_PRICE)

 ### Custom
 You could also specify a custom formatter and use it with the FormattedInput-component.